meilisearch/documentation/resources/cookbooks/running_production.md

     access_log /var/log/nginx/nginx.vhost.access.log;
     error_log /var/log/nginx/nginx.vhost.error.log;
-    ssl_certificate /etc/ssl/do.meilisearch.com/example.pem;
+    ssl_certificate /etc/ssl/example/example.pem;
-    ssl_certificate_key /etc/ssl/do.meilisearch.com/example.key;
+    ssl_certificate_key /etc/ssl/example/example.key;
 }
 EOF

 $ systemctl restart nginx
 ```

+Your SSL certificates should be working and Nginx should be able to find them.
+Every request to `http://example.com` will now be redirected to `https://example.com`

 ## Conclusion

-We have followed the main steps to provide a safe and stable service.
-Your MeiliSearch should be up and running, in a safe environment and ready to come back from any common issue.
+We have followed here the main steps to provide a safe and stable service.
+Your MeiliSearch should be up and running, in a safe environment and ready to stay available even when the most common issues occur.
 It is protected by a reverse proxy, with your own domain name and your API key, so your data and configuration will be accessible only for those who you trust with your keys.
-Communication with your server will be encrypted and its identity will be verified.
+Communication with your server will be encrypted and its identity will be verified before sending sensitive data, and the process will be fast and automated.

 You are now ready to start using your **Production-ready MeiliSearch**!

-### Final notes

-MeiliSearch is a database: that means that it needs a file system it can write to, which must be persistent.
+> MeiliSearch is a database: that means that it needs a file system it can write to, and which must be persistent.